-Approaches to generating elemental impurity data to generate or support risk assessment activities:
+In general, we have two approaches to generating elemental impurity data to support risk assessment activities:

 Elemental Impurity Risk Assessment Method